Instruction-based Time Series Editing: Instruction-based Time Series Editing

+Regarding the architecture, each CNN consists of a 1D convolutional layer with stride = 1 and zero-padding set to half of the kernel size to preserve temporal length.
+Each CNN is followed by a ReLU activation, batch normalization, a max-pooling layer with stride = 2, and a linear projection to the $d$-dimensional embedding space.
+The design choices for $k$ and the fractions that determine kernel sizes proportional to $T$ depend on the datasets and experimental settings, and are therefore described in the implementation details of the experimental setup (Section~\ref{eval_setup}).

-To efficiently compress an instruction into a semantic embedding, we firstly leverage a pretrained text embedding model (frozen parameters) to encode the instruction $\mathbf{c}$ into a numeric vector.
+\textbf{Instruction encoder $\mathcal{E}_{\theta}$.} The text encoder $\mathcal{E}_{\theta}$ encodes the instruction $\mathbf{c}$ into an embedding $\mathbf{z}_c$, which also lies in the $D$-dimensional unit-length hypersphere, To efficiently compress an instruction into a semantic embedding, we first leverage a pretrained text embedding model (frozen parameters) to encode the instruction $\mathbf{c}$ into a numeric vector.
 Such vector captures rich semantic meaning and paraphrastic similarity of the multiple conditions described in the instruction \cite{reimers-2019-sentence-bert, jiang2025explainable}.
 The vector is then processed by $k$ parallel multi-layer perceptrons (MLPs), each predicting a $d$-dimensional vector $\mathbf{z}_{c_k}$.
 These vectors are concatenated to form the final $D$-dimensional instruction embedding, $\mathbf{z}_c = [\mathbf{z}_{c_1} \,\|\, \mathbf{z}_{c_2} \,\|\, \cdots \,\|\, \mathbf{z}_{c_k}]$, where $D = k \cdot d$.
-This chunked representation enables resolution-wise semantic alignment, where each segment of the instruction embedding aligns with a temporal resolution of the time series embedding during both contrastive fusion and decoding.
+This chunked representation enables resolution-wise semantic alignment—where the $r^{\text{th}}$ segment of the instruction embedding aligns with the $r^{\text{th}}$ segment of the time series embedding ($r = {1, \ldots, k}$)—thereby linking each segment’s semantic representation to its corresponding temporal resolution during both contrastive fusion and decoding.
+A detailed explanation of how the contrastive learning encourages resolution-wise semantic alignment is provided in Appendix~\ref{sup:proof_alignment}.
 Lastly, $\mathbf{z}_c$ is also normalized to have unit length to ensure it resides in the same bounded embedding space as $\mathbf{z}_x$.

-\textbf{Conditional time series decoder $\Psi$.} Given a time series embedding $\mathbf{z}_x$ and an instruction embedding $\mathbf{z}_c$, the goal of the decoder $\Psi$ is to generate an edited time series $\hat{\mathbf{x}}$ of length $T$ that reflects the target condition encoded in $\mathbf{z}_c$ while preserving the unique characteristics of the input time series encoded in $\mathbf{z}_x$,
+Regarding the architecture, each MLP consists of LayerNorm, a two-layer feedforward network with GELU activations and a linear projection to the $d$-dimensional embedding space.